 APTN launched in 1999 as the first national Indigenous broadcaster in the world, creating a window into the remarkably diverse mosaic of Indigenous Peoples.
 A respected non-profit, charitable broadcaster and the only one of its kind in North America.

-Before the 9th Annual Spirit of Winnipeg Awards, we asked APTN what makes them successful, what they love about Winnipeg, and who they wish to inspire.
+Before this year's 10th Annual Spirit of Winnipeg Awards, we asked APTN what makes them successful, what they love about Winnipeg, and who they wish to inspire.

 1. What do people need to know to understand who your organization is?

 APTN is the world’s first national Indigenous Television Network and Canada’s only independent national Indigenous network.

 APTN provides platforms from which Indigenous Peoples (First Nations, Inuit and Métis) can tell their stories - share their stories with all Canadians via APTN’s programming and news platforms – via traditional TV – via social media platforms.
 (APTN launched because Canada’s Indigenous populations believed that mainstream media did not allow for the telling of our stories.)

 Through documentaries, news magazines, dramas, entertainment specials, children’s series, cooking shows and education programs, APTN opened a window into the remarkably diverse worlds of Indigenous Peoples in Canada and throughout the world.